Forklift Dates and Price - KG Training & Assessing

 Book Now

-• This unit of competency is nationally recognised, those who complete this course successfully will be issued with a Statement of Attainment for TLILIC0003 Licence to operate a forklift.
+• This unit of competency is nationally recognised, those who complete this course successfully will be issued with a Statement of Attainment for TLILIC0003 Licence to operate a forklift truck.

-• Successful completion will allow you to apply for a Forklift (LF class) High Risk Work Licence with WorkSafe WA – we provide you with everything you need to post your licence application, including a stamped and addressed envelope.
-Alternatively, for a fee we can lodge the application for you.
-Please see pricing information above for further details.
+• Successful completion of the assessments will allow the learner to apply for a Forklift (LF class) High Risk Work Licence (HRWL) with WorkSafe WA – KGTA provides all required documentation to support the licence application, including a stamped and addressed envelope.
+Alternatively, KGTA can lodge the application on the learner’s behalf for a fee.

-There is no formal pre-requisite unit of competency required, however candidates MUST;
+There is no formal pre-requisite unit of competency required, however learners MUST;

-• Be able to understand, read and write English, have an understanding of numerical values and be able to do basic calculations (for further information on the level ability required, scroll down to ‘LLN’ below)
+• Be able to understand, read and write English, and be able to learn mathematical formulas and calculations (for further information on the level of ability required, see ‘LLN’ below)

 • Be at least 18 years of age or over